 - Check your followers: There’s a possibility an influencer is already a fan of yours.
 Scroll through your list of followers to find out

-- Hashtag search: If you already use niche-related hashtags in your Instagram social media marketing, consider clicking on them to see the content that’s shared by others.
+- Hashtag search: If you already use trending hashtags on Instagram, consider clicking on them to see the content that’s shared by others.
 There might be influencers who consistently use one of those hashtags, too

 With a shortlist of influencers who check off every box, it’s time to initiate contact — starting with your top pick.